Suzuki Guitar Information

 How old does my child have to be to take Suzuki lessons?

 I accept Suzuki students as young as 3 years of age.
 There is no upper age limit.
-I accept traditional students ages 12 and up.

 How do I know if I should come in for the free interview?